You aren't born knowing how to be a good parent.

-I can't sugar coat, so I'm just going to be blunt, parent to parent; it's not your kid's job to be the kid you want them to be. it's your job to parent them in a way that allows them to flourish into who they already are.
+I can't sugar coat, so I'm just going to be blunt, parent to parent: it's not your kid's job to be the kid you want them to be; it's your job to parent them in a way that allows them to flourish into who they already are.

-Since I personally believe in modeling — finding someone who is wildly successful at what I want to do and teaching it successfully and repeatedly to many people who are getting the results I want — I sought out a solution.
-I was seeking someone who was teaching tools and strategies that really worked in a way that aligned with what Paul and I believe about creating a life by design, having personal responsibility, empowering yourself to create what you want and absolutely living from unconditional love and compassion.
+Since I personally believe in modeling — finding someone who's wildly successful at what I want to do, and teaching it successfully and repeatedly to many people who are getting the results I want — I sought out a solution.
+I was seeking someone who was teaching tools and strategies that really worked in a way that aligned with what Paul and I believe about creating a life by design, having personal responsibility, empowering yourself to create what you want, and absolutely living from unconditional love and compassion.

 Stacey Martino helps people who feel stuck, frustrated and helpless with the challenges that intimate relationship brings.
 Through targeted, strategic private coaching, programs and events for her Relationship Transformation™, Relationship Rescue™ and Relationship Transition™ programs, individuals learn to use her proven strategies and tools to create an unshakable love and unleashed passion that lasts a lifetime.